Yves848/WingetPosh/readme.md

         - Add '+' and '-' keys for selections in the grid
         - Version of the module shown in the window frame (back)
         - add "?" to display help

+### 0.6.5 :
+        - refine windows drawing
+        - add a "package" parameter to Install-WGPackage
 ### Remark :
 To install in powershell 5.1, you need to install the latest "PowershellGet"
 ``` Powershell